MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

 Create a new bookingService for the specified bookingBusiness.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaBookingBusinessService](/powershell/module/Microsoft.Graph.Beta.Bookings/New-MgBetaBookingBusinessService?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)